Responsibility in Stockmann's Supply Chain – Product’s journey from design to sales

 A+more has been awarded the Design from Finland label for high-quality Finnish expertise and design.

-Special attention is paid to the quality of the materials used in the design.
+Laura and Ulrika pay special attention to the quality of the materials used in the design.
 Natural materials such as wool and silk are preferred.
-Laura and Ulrika choose warm and high quality yarns for knitwear.
+They choose warm and high quality yarns for knitwear.
 There are certificates for materials used in A+more products, such as merino and alpaca wool.

 “We follow the developments in the industry and use recycling materials such as recycled polyester, wool and cotton.
 In leather gloves we use chromium-free leather, and the bags come in vegetable-tanned leather”, says Ulrika.